Anxiety (generalized anxiety disorder)

 If you or someone you love suffers from anxiety, contact Athena Care today.
 One of our friendly associates will help you get the help you need.
 Take this first step toward a better life.

-One of our Care Coordinators will help you get the care you need.
-Take this first step toward a better life.
+One of our care coordinators will help you get the help you need.
+Take this first step to feel better and take control.